Preview via Function, Requirement & State

 The function of the 5 Triads (G3) is to enable you to construct your social identity.

-This requires you to handle exposure sporadically using any of the 5 spheres of contest that result from combining 3 adjacent means of benefiting.
+This requires you to handle exposure periodically using any of the 5 spheres of contest that result from combining 3 adjacent means of benefiting.

 Typical features: genuineness & practicality.

-Transition: Having a defensible position in society is protective, but you need to be able to interact easily with others to feel gratified and ultimately satisfied.
-These interactions involve social exchanges.
+Transition: Having a defensible position in society is protective, but you need to be able to interact easily with others and make exchanges with the goal of getting what want by giving them what they want.

-The function of the 4 Tetrads (G4) is to enable you to to have wishes satisfied in society.
+The function of the 4 Tetrads (G4)4 is to enable you to to have wishes satisfied in society.

-This requires you to exchange with others continually using any of the 4 systems of interaction that result from combining 4 adjacent means of benefiting.
+This requires you to exchange with others constantly using any of the 4 systems of interaction that result from combining 4 adjacent means of benefiting.

 Typical features: honesty & reciprocity.